-The knowledge shared focused on the benefits of plea bargaining, strategies on how to market plea bargaining, the law on plea bargaining, how to record a plea bargaining agreement in court, the situations under which court can reject a plea bargaining agreement, and finally the best practices and challenges arising from the Plea Bargaining Pilot Programme 2013.
+The knowledge shared focused on the benefits of plea bargaining, strategies on how to market plea bargaining, the law on plea bargaining, how to record

 In his key note address, the Hon Principle Judge observed that JLOS in general and the Judiciary in particular are concerned about the plight of prisoners, most especially remand prisoners who are presumed innocent until proven guilty.
 He emphasized that in the spirit of Article 28(I) of the Constitution which provides for speedy trials of accused persons, the Judiciary had introduced plea bargaining as a way of decongesting prisons and providing exceptions to the general rule of first in prison, first out in fulfilment of Article 126(2) (d) that reconciliation between parties to a conflict shall be promoted.